nyasu3w/mrubyc-m5/doc/task_class.md

 When this program is executed, this `Task1` outputs `"task1"`.

-From another task, `Task1` can be controlled.
+`Task1` can be controlled from another task.
 When the method suspend is called, the output `"task 1"` will be stopped.
 In the following program, the output of `"task1"` stops 10 seconds after the program starts.
 And more, five seconds later, the output of `"task 1"` resumes.